NextCenturyCorporation/itm-evaluation-client/README.md

  Run `itm_minimal_runner.py` in the root directory:

 ```
-usage: itm_minimal_runner.py [-h] --adm_name ADM_NAME [--session [session_type [scenario_count ...]]] [--eval] [--kdma_training]
+usage: itm_minimal_runner.py [-h] --adm_name ADM_NAME [--session [session_type [scenario_count ...]]] [--eval] [--kdma_training] [--scenario SCENARIO_ID]

 Runs ADM scenarios.

 options:
-  -h, --help            show this help message and exit
+  -h, --help               Show this help message and exit
   --adm_name ADM_NAME      Specify the ADM name
   --session [session_type [scenario_count ...]]
                            Specify session type and scenario count.
 Session type can be test, adept, or soartech.
 If you want to run through all available scenarios without repeating do not use the scenario_count argument
   --eval                   Run an evaluation session.
 Supercedes --session and is the default if nothing is specified.
   --kdma_training          Put the server in training mode in which it shows the kdma association for each action choice.
                            Not supported in eval sessions.
+  --scenario SCENARIO_ID   Runs only the specified scenario.
+Incompatible with scenario_count and --eval.
 ```

 ### Running the Human input simulator

+**NOTE**: The human input simulator has not been updated for the metrics evaluation so it is currently unusable.

 The Human input simulator is used for testing specific action/parameter sequences or for otherwise simulating a human DM.